6 Important Points about Parking on Campus

 - Parking spaces are at a premium - apply as soon as you have confirmed where you will be living in Kingston (an address is required for the application)

-- You cannot get a parking permit if you live in Zone 3, which is the vicinity of the University extending to about a 20 minute walk from the main campus
+- You cannot get a parking permit if you live in the area in the immediate vicinity of the University extending to about a 20 minute walk from the main campus

 - Parking spaces are not individually assigned.
 You may park anywhere you wish within the permit area (west campus permit or main campus permit)